AxelBrinck/BinaryTableDB/readme.md

 | Row width | 4-byte | Integer | Variable | The number of bytes every row  has

 ### Body
-- The entries stored after the header needs to be encoded/decoded implementing *ICustomSerializable*.
-- Each entry cannot exceed the row width.
+The body holds all the rows the BTable has.
+There can be infinite amount of rows.